Pokémon Go: Criticism and incidents

 People have suffered various injuries from accidents related to the game.
 In Japan, the first accident occurred within hours of the game's release.
 The first death in Japan attributed to Pokémon Go occurred in late August 2016.
-A distracted driver playing the game killed one woman and seriously injured another.
-The 39-year-old farmer did not notice the women crossing a street and struck them with his truck.
-The woman died of a broken neck.
+A distracted driver playing the game killed one woman and badly injured another.
+The 39-year-old farmer did not notice the women crossing a street and hit them with his truck.
+The woman died due to a broken neck.
 Japan's National Police Agency said it was the 79th Pokémon Go-related accident in the country.
-On August 11, 2016, a young girl in Cambodia was reportedly killed after being hit by a car while trying to capture a Pokémon on a road.
+On August 11, 2016, a young girl in Cambodia was reportedly killed after being hit by a car while trying to capture a Pokémon located on a road.
 The case was the first death related to Pokémon Go among Southeast Asian countries.
 In January 2017, Chinese-American civilian Jiansheng Chen was shot dead while playing Pokémon Go.

 Al-Azhar University in Cairo described the game as "harmful mania."
-A Cossack leader declared that it "smacks of Satanism", Kuwait banned the game from government sites, Indonesian officials deemed it a national security threat, and in Israel the IDF banned the game from Army bases out of security considerations.
+A Cossack leader declared that it "smacks of Satanism", Kuwait banned the game from government sites, Indonesian officials deemed it a national security threat, and in Israel the IDF banned the game from army bases out of security considerations.
 In Saudi Arabia, the General Secretariat of the Council of Senior Scholars declared, in light of a 2001 fatwa banning the Pokémon card game as a form of gambling, that the electronic app required a new ruling.
 This was also followed by both Indian and Malaysian Islamic leaders telling Indian and Malaysian Muslims to avoid the game.